 - Place approved fuel container on the ground.

 - Do not fill a fuel container while it is in the vehicle (including the cargo area).

 - Keep the fuel pump nozzle in contact with the fuel container while filling.

 - Do not use a device that would hold the fuel pump handle in the fill position.

-If this action corrects the problem, the message may not reset immediately.
-It may take several driving cycles for the message to turn off.
-A driving cycle consists of an engine start-up (after 4 or more hours with the engine off) followed by city or highway driving.
-Continuing to drive with the message on may cause the service engine soon lamp to turn on as well.
+If the fuel cap light remains on, at the next opportunity, safely pull off of the road, remove the fuel filler cap, align the cap properly and reinstall it.
+The check fuel cap light or Check fuel cap message may not reset immediately.
+It may take several driving cycles for the indicators to turn off.
+A driving cycle consists of an engine start-up (after four or more hours with the engine off) followed by normal city and highway driving.